Concept | Dataiku architecture for MLOps#

 A project bundle for batch processing#

 For a credit card fraud use case, we aim to batch process predictions of credit card transactions once per day.
-Our batch-processing project lifecycle begins at the Design node—the most flexible node.
+Our batch processing project lifecycle begins at the Design node.

 The Design node is a shared development environment where we can collaboratively connect to, analyze, and prepare our data, creating data visualizations and prototypes.
-Having this sandbox allows us to fail without impacting projects in production.
+Having this sandbox allows us to fail without impacting projects and API services in production.

-The Design node is also where we iteratively build our prediction model, set up metrics and checks, and create automation scenarios and dashboards.
+The Design node is also where we iteratively build our prediction model, set up metrics, data quality rules and/or checks, and create automation scenarios and dashboards.

 After designing our workflow, we package all of our work as a project bundle.
 You can think of a bundle as a snapshot of the project that contains the configuration needed to reconstruct the tasks in the production environment.
-This snapshot includes the recipes, transformations, and automation scenarios.
 A bundle exports the project structure.

 The Project Deployer deploys the bundle to the Automation node.
 The Automation node is an isolated environment for operationalizing batch-processed data or machine learning scoring and retraining.
-(Redesigning still happens on the Design node).
-The Automation node lets us orchestrate and execute data workflows in production, giving us tools to monitor performance and version different projects.
+Redesigning still happens on the Design node, but the Automation node lets us execute data workflows in production, giving us tools to monitor performance and version different projects.
 The stable and isolated nature of the Automation node allows for repeatable, reliable, production-integrated processes.

 Once we have deployed our project, we can start monitoring it.
 For example, the business can monitor the location of transactions predicted to be fraudulent from the previous days’ purchases using an interactive dashboard.